Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Op 16

-Unscrew the bowl fixing screw.
+Unscrew the float chamber fixing screw.
 Use the 11 mm socket spanner.

 Op 17

-Remove the bowl and its spacer.
+Remove the float chamber and its spacer.
 Pull by hand.

 Op 18